 *Please also note that this post contains affiliate links.
 If you make a purchase after clicking my links below, I will receive a small commission (at no additional cost to you).

-With all the upcoming holiday parties, at some point you will be asking, “What should I bring?”
-Even if your host doesn’t need you to bring a dish, you should still bring a hostess gift.
-Luckily, I made it easy for you with some ideas for practical hostess gifts.
+As we approach Thanksgiving and the holiday season, at some point you will be asking, “What should I bring?”
+Even if your host doesn’t need you to bring a dish, it’s always nice to bring a hostess gift.
+Luckily, I made it easy for you with some ideas for practical hostess gifts for Thanksgiving and beyond.

 Let’s start out with a unique spin on the hostess gift idea…